chengjr1009/iSTAY/README.md

 For hierarchical analysis, we also use the biomass of each species in every plot to construct hierarchical structure with four levels (Overall area, Block, Plot and Species).
-The second dataset (`Jena_hierarchical_biomass_data`) is the biomass data for hierarchical analysis, including all species in each plot (as columns) and 21-years biomass (as rows) of each species (year 2004 is deducted because the
+The third dataset (`Jena_hierarchical_biomass_data`) is the biomass data for hierarchical analysis, including all species in each plot (as columns) and 21-years biomass (as rows) of each species (year 2004 is deducted because the